-The User Settings menu may be accessed from the System mode menu, and also from Program mode: hold down the Avo Shift button and press User Settings.
+The User Settings menu may be accessed from the User Settings softkey on the System menu.
+You can also get it directly from any other menu by holding down the Avo button and pressing User Settings.

 A window will open showing the user settings, or you can also set the same options using the softkey options.
 User Settings are individual for each User and you can change the User from this screen.

 Click on the i button for a help window on each setting.

 Options are divided into categories on the softkeys or in the tabs down the left hand side.
 The default setting is shown in bold.

 |Chase Snap||On: the Next Step and Prev Step buttons will snap to the new state in chases|

 This is the same function as the Snap button which features on some consoles.

 |Cue List Snap||On: the Next Step and Prev Step buttons will snap to the new state in cue lists|